DomDienst1995/mcad.library/readme.md

 ## **Debug & Release Builds**

 There are two builds of this library in the `dist` folder that you can use in the development of your apps: **Debug** and **Release**.
-Both builds contain concatinated and compressed versions of the individual source files that make up this library so are not easily human readable.
+Both builds contain concatenated and compressed versions of the individual source files that make up this library so are not easily human readable.
 However the `src` folder contains the fully commentated source files for each module in this library.

 ##### **Debug Build**